patmaiden/mbta-ninja/README.md

 ### Make a heroku app

+*Note: there is a missing step somewhere... hopefully we will resolve this soon*

 In order to get up and running on Heroku, you first have to make a heroku app.
 We'll clone this repo as the example which you can modify.

 First, you have to login: